pcurone/exoALMA_continuum_pipeline/README.md

    python galario_fit_2D.py
    ```
 5. Experiment with multiple runs for convergence.
-6. You can simply plot the results from a stored backend with:
+6. You can simply plot the results from a stored backend using the `plot_results_galario_fit_2D.py` script, after properly fixing the “MODIFY HERE” section:
    ```
    python plot_results_galario_fit_2D.py
    ```